philip-ndikum/TemporalScope/CODE_OF_CONDUCT.md

 ## Our Pledge

-As contributors and maintainers of this project, we commit to fostering a professional and academically rigorous environment.
+As contributors and maintainers of this project, we commit to fostering a professional and academically rigorous environment under Linux Foundation standards.

 ## Core Principles